compbiomed/singleCellTK/exec/Import_pipeline_usage.md

 The arguments are as follows:

--u The path to the unfiltered/raw output from preprocessing steps.
+-d The path to the unfiltered/raw output from preprocessing steps.
 A "matrix.mtx" file containing the counts data, "features.tsv"containing the features data, and a "barcodes.tsv" containing the barcodes for all of the samples is required.

--f The path to the filtered output from preprocessing steps.
+-c The path to the filtered output from preprocessing steps.
 A "matrix.mtx" file containing the counts data, "features.tsv"containing the features data, and a "barcodes.tsv" containing the barcodes for all of the samples is required.

 -p Preprocessing step used (CellRanger, etc.)